-1. Progress Reports: The Morongo Band of Mission Indian swill submit a quarterly progress report to FEMA, which will contain the status of all Large Projects, which have not received final payment.
-The first quarterly report will be submitted three months from the date the JFO opened or on a quarterly schedule mutually agreed

-- upon between FEMA and the Morongo Band of Mission Indians.
-FEMA has no reporting requirements for Tribal Subrecipients, but the Morongo Band of Mission Indians is expected to impose some reporting requirements on Tribal Subrecipients so that it can prepare quarterly reports.
+- 1. Progress Reports: The Morongo Band of Mission Indians will submit a quarterly progress report to FEMA, which will contain the status of all Large Projects, which have not received final payment.
+The first quarterly report will be submitted three months from the date the JFO opened or on a quarterly schedule mutually agreed upon between FEMA and the Morongo Band of Mission Indians.
+FEMA has no reporting requirements for tribal subrecipients, but the Morongo Band of Mission Indians is expected to impose some reporting requirements on tribal subrecipients so that it can prepare quarterly reports.
 This information will be a key element in identifying Large Project cost overruns. - 2.
-Closeout: The Morongo Band of Mission Indians and each Tribal Applicant will be closed out once its Small and Large Projects are closed out.
-Small Projects will be closed out in accordance with 44 CFR 206.205 (a) after the Morongo Band of Mission Indians has determined that all work has been completed, all necessary documents have been received, and any appeal for Small Project overruns has been reconciled.
-Large Projects will be closed out individually in accordance with 44 CFR 206.205 (b), after the Morongo Band of Mission Indians has determined that all work has been completed, all necessary documents have been received, the costs for each individual large project have been reconciled, all project payments have been made, and no further action is pending or anticipated (including litigation or lawsuits).
-The Morongo Band of Mission Indians will notify FEMA when all eligible funds have been paid to a Tribal Applicant and request Tribal Applicant closeout within 180 days from the date that the Applicant completes each Large Project.
-When all Tribal Subrecipients have been closed out and all eligible funding has been reconciled, the Morongo Band of Mission Indians will request that FEMA close the Public Assistance Program for that disaster. - 3.
-The closeout of a grant does not affect: - a.
-FEMA's right to disallow costs and recover funds on the basis of a later audit or other review; - b.
+Closeout: The Morongo Band of Mission Indians and each tribal applicant will be closed out once its Small and Large Projects are closed out.
+Small Projects will be closed out in accordance with 44 C.F.R. § 206.205(a) after the Morongo Band of Mission Indians has determined that all work has been completed, all necessary documents have been received, and any appeal for Small Project overruns has been reconciled.
+Large Projects will be closed out individually in accordance with 44 C.F.R. § 206.205(b), after the Morongo Band of Mission Indians has determined that all work has been completed, all necessary documents have been received, the costs for each individual large project have been reconciled, all project payments have been made, and no further action is pending or anticipated (including litigation or lawsuits).
+The Morongo Band of Mission Indians will notify FEMA when all eligible funds have been paid to a tribal applicant and request tribal applicant closeout within 180 days from the date that the applicant completes each Large Project.
+When all tribal subrecipients have been closed out and all eligible funding has been reconciled, the Morongo Band of Mission Indians will request that FEMA close the Public Assistance Program for that disaster.

+- 3. The closeout of a grant does not affect: - FEMA's right to disallow costs and recover funds on the basis of a later audit or other review; - b.
 The Morongo Band of Mission Indians obligation to return any funds due as a result of later refunds, corrections, or other transactions; - c.
-Records retention as required by 2 CFR, section 200.333; - d.
-Property management requirements in 44 CFR, section 200.344 - e.
-Audit requirements in 2 CFR, part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards - f.
-Financial Status Report (SF 425)/SF 425A) The Morongo Band of Mission Indians shall submit the financial reports to the FEMA regional office 30 days after the end of the first federal quarter following the initial grant award.
+Records retention as required by 2 C.F.R. § 200.333; - d.
+Property management requirements in 44 C.F.R. § 200.344; - e.
+Audit requirements in 2 C.F.R.
+Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; - f.
+Financial Status Report (SF 425)/SF 425A).
+The Morongo Band of Mission Indians shall submit the financial reports to the FEMA regional office 30 days after the end of the first federal quarter following the initial grant award.
 Financial Reports will be submitted to FEMA at least quarterly thereafter.
-Reports are due January 30, April 30, July 30 and October 30.

-g.
-Project Documentation (Record Retention) - All Tribal Subrecipients will be required to keep complete records of all work (i.e. receipts, checks, job orders, contracts, equipment usage documentation and payroll information) funded under the Program for three years from the date that that Tribal Applicant is closed out.
-During this three-year period, all approved PWs are subject to Tribal and Federal audit/review.
+Reports are due January 30, April 30, July 30, and October 30. - g.
+Project Documentation (Record Retention).
+All tribal subrecipients will be required to keep complete records of all work (i.e., receipts, checks, job orders, contracts, equipment usage documentation, and payroll information) funded under the Program for three years from the date that that tribal applicant is closed out.
+During this three-year period, all approved PWs are subject to tribal and federal audit/review.